DA01171997/duy-sPythonPackages/README.txt

-This is my archive where I store algorithms that I use often.
-I rewrote these algorithm in python
+This will be my archive where I store algorithms that I use often.
+I will rewrite these algorithms in python.